 9 tips for husbands caring for wife with long-term illness.

-Caring for wife with long-term illness can be difficult and challenging.
+Caring for a wife with long-term illness can be difficult and challenging.
 My wife suffers from two chronic conditions, and thanks to a decade of my personal experience in supporting someone with endometriosis and fibromyalgia, I can give you plenty of tips for husbands, like myself, who care for their wives with long-term illnesses.

 Below you can find my quick 9 tips for husbands caring for wife with long-term illness.